 - Customers do not understand a few of the features that you have

 - There is a lack of support for customers

-- Customers are willing to pay more money for 24*7 support.
+- Customers are willing to pay more money for continuous support.

-In short, there are a lot of things that you could end up finding as a part of your marketing research process.
+In short, there are a lot of things that you could end up finding as a part of your market research process.

 Apart from the eight steps that we have outlined for you to complete the marketing research process, there can be other things that you incorporate to make it fast.
-But before you start your marketing campaign, make sure that you complete the marketing research process which will give you all the ammunition required to embark on a blitz.
+But before you start your marketing campaign, make sure that you complete the process.
+This will give you all the ammunition required to embark on a blitz.
 Do each of the tasks in a step-by-step process so that you don’t miss out on anything.

-The 8 steps that we have presented for conducting a marketing research process are in a particular order, but if you feel like adding something more, do not hesitate.
+The eight steps that we have presented for conducting a market research process are in a particular order, but if you feel like adding something more, do not hesitate.
 In fact, some of the stages can be expedited, all of this is based on the fact that businesses around the world do not follow the same policy.